Serving Harris, Dallas, Tarrant, Bexar & Travis Counties

 Is this a law firm?

-No. Texas Divorce Forms is a document preparation service.
+No. OnlineDivorceTX.com is a self-help document preparation service.
 We are not attorneys and we do not provide legal advice.
 Our service is limited to preparing court forms based on the information you provide.
 Texas Government Code §81.101(c) explicitly permits this type of software service.

 Will my divorce actually be valid?

-Yes — the forms we prepare are the official court forms accepted by Texas district clerks.
-You file them yourself, the court reviews and approves them, and the judge signs the final decree.
-The forms are not different from what a lawyer would file; you handle the filing yourself instead of paying someone else to do it.
+Yes - the forms we prepare are the official Texas court forms accepted by district clerks.
+You file them, the court reviews and approves them, and the judge signs the final decree.
+The forms are the same ones used statewide; you simply handle the filing yourself instead of paying someone to do it.

 Who is this NOT for?

-If you have minor children, are pregnant, own real estate together, have significant assets to divide, are in active military service, have a protective order, or your spouse does not agree to the divorce — this service is not the right fit and we'll tell you immediately during the eligibility check.
-We will refer you to a Texas attorney instead.
+If you have minor children, are pregnant, own real estate together, have significant assets or debts to divide, are in active military service, have a protective order, or your spouse does not agree - this service is not the right fit, and our eligibility check will tell you immediately and point you to a Texas attorney.

 What if I make a mistake?

-You have unlimited revisions for 60 days.
-You can re-download corrected documents at any time during that window.
+You get unlimited revisions for 60 days.
+Update your answers and re-download corrected documents any time during that window - at no extra charge.

 Where can I file the documents?

-We currently support filings in Harris County (Houston) and Travis County (Austin).
-Both counties accept e-filing through eFileTexas.gov.
-We include county-specific filing instructions with your documents.
+We currently support filings in Harris (Houston), Dallas, Tarrant (Fort Worth), Bexar (San Antonio), and Travis (Austin) counties.
+All five accept e-filing through eFileTexas.gov, and we include county-specific filing instructions.

 Ready in 60 seconds?

-Take the eligibility check.
-If we can help, you can finish your paperwork in about half an hour.
+Take the free eligibility check.
+If we can help, you can finish your paperwork in about half an hour - for a flat $99.50.

-Texas Divorce Forms is a document preparation service, not a law firm.
+Online Divorce Texas is a document preparation service, not a law firm.
 We are not attorneys and do not provide legal advice, opinions, or recommendations.
 Our service is limited to preparing legal documents based on the information you provide.
+Read full disclaimer .